10 Snakes With Deadly Toad Toxin Resistance

 Source: iNaturalist user Chen Jia Hong – CC BY 4.0

 A 60-100cm species of southeast China and Taiwan.
-False habus (Pseudagkistrodon rudis) are found in moist meadows and forests on the edges of streams.
-This snake is a viper mimic, with subtle beige colours and a wide triangular head.
+False habus (Pseudagkistrodon rudis) are typically found in moist meadows and forests, often on the edges of streams.
+This snake is a viper mimic, with subtle beige-brown patterns and a wide triangular head.
 This is one of many subtle advantages that keeps the species alive, and another is bufotoxin resistance.

 This species is known to prey primarily on amphibians.
-In a 2012 study, the false habu flecked its tongue most aggressively when exposed to toad scents, with two frogs enticing the second most flecks, and mammals, reptiles and birds far behind.
-The specific toad was the Japanese common toad (Bufo japonicus), a poisonous species riddled with bufotoxins, which is even toxic in the egg stage.
+In a 2012 study, the false habu flecked its tongue most aggressively when exposed to toad scents, with two frogs enticing the second most flecks, with mammals, reptiles and birds far behind.
+The specific toad tested was the Japanese common toad (Bufo japonicus), a poisonous species riddled with bufotoxins, which is even toxic in its egg stage.

 5 Wagler’s snake